 Nancy's wishes were to stay in the comforts of her own home always, but MS was making that increasingly difficult; thankfully, Visiting Angels came to provide in home care, and eventually hospice care.They truly lived up to their name, providing tremendous compassion and support during a difficult time.
 In 2009 Nancy passed away, and Bill and Leeana Glasby decided it was time to move on from the company.

 The Glasby’s sold their company to former employee Sallie Nau, an artist from Northern California.
 She renamed the company, Seattle Porcelain Co, Inc. Sallie has moved on to her love and passion of creating and making one of a kind functional pottery.

 In July, 2019, Sallie sold the company to Soks Martz, a local fiber artist and farmer of Shelton, WA.
 Soks was formerly an Office Administrator and currently she is the Director of Christmas in the Country on Bainbridge Island, Wa.
 She and her husband also own and operate a 77 acre farm where they strive to be sustainable and living off the land.
 In her spare time, she designs and creates her own patterns and makes one of a kind Old World Santas and Snowmen, which she sells only at Christmas in the Country.
-You can read more about Soks in the Featured Artist page at www.christmasinthecountry.info.
+You can read more about Soks at www.citcbainbridge.com.